ljw1004/seaoflogs/README.md

 **Local install**.
 You can download the "seaoflogs/index.html" file for when you want to use the tool locally.
 It's entirely standalone and doesn't access the network.

-> WARNING: a sea-of-logs bookmark has the form `url?query=<executable_javascript>`.
-In other words, sea-of-logs will execute the query part of an address.

 **Self-contained**.
 You can package up a single self-contained html file that combines both the sea-of-logs tool and one or more logfiles.
 Indeed the demos on this page are all self-contained!
 You might keep that self-contained file on your hard disk, or you might place it on web-page (e.g. linked from an issue-tracker on github). *If you share a self-contained bookmark with colleagues, they'll get both the content of the logs and your filters on it.
 Note that LSP traces usually contain the source code that the user was editing: only share self-contained files if you're allowed to share the user's source code.*
 ```
 # Make a self-contained html file by concatenating